ffp-project/.github/profile/README.md

 ## About FFP

-FFP (Far From Perfect) is driven by a commitment to continuous growth and improvement.
+FFP-Project (Far From Perfect) is driven by a commitment to continuous growth and improvement.
 Our core principles are:

 - **Knowledge First**: We believe in constantly expanding our understanding through collaboration, experimentation, and open dialogue.
 - **Better Software Every Day**: Our focus is on creating and iteratively improving software solutions that solve real problems.